Malicious (video game)

-is an action video game developed by Alvion for the PlayStation 3.
-Malicious was released on October 27, 2010 in Japan and worldwide in 2012 by Sony Computer Entertainment.
-Because of the game's critical success, an enhanced port of the game was announced for the PlayStation Vita titled Malicious Rebirth, featuring a new “Rebirth” chapter with new levels, new bosses and new moves.
+is an action-adventure video game developed and published by Alvion for the PlayStation 3.
+It was released on October 27, 2010, in Japan and worldwide in 2012 by Sony Computer Entertainment.
+An enhanced port of the game was released for the PlayStation Vita titled Malicious Rebirth, featuring a new “Rebirth” chapter with new levels, new bosses and new moves.
 Another enhanced port, titled Malicious Fallen, was released for the PlayStation 4 in 2017.